slacgismo/TESS/docs/Datatabase Access Rights.md

 There are two types of connections `ALL`owed to the TESS database in MySQL, `admin` and `user`.
-Admin users have all access rights.
-Regular users have `SELECT` access to all tables, and `INSERT` rights to tables involving user data.
+Admin users have all access rights, except `DROP`, `DELETE`, and `UPDATE`.
+Regular users have `SELECT` access to all tables, and `INSERT` rights only to tables involving user data.

 Table 1: Database Access Rights